iron-io/worker_js/docs/JobsApi.md

 Delete the job.

-Delete only succeeds if job status is one of `succeeded\n| failed | cancelled`.
+Delete only succeeds if job status is one of &#x60;succeeded\n| failed | cancelled&#x60;.
 Cancel a job if it is another state and needs to\nbe deleted.
 All information about the job, including the log, is\nirretrievably lost when this is invoked.\n

 ### Example
 ```javascript